 4) Census data indicates that across the U.S., the average income in predominantly Latino unincorporated areas is 40 percent lower than the average income in predominantly white unincorporated areas, making it harder for these communities to deal with water quality issues.

 5) If the U.S. - Mexico border region were considered a state, the region would be comprised of the following characteristics: 1) rank last in access to health care; 2) second in death rates due to hepatitis; 3) third in deaths related to diabetes; 4) last in per capital income; 5) first in the number of school children living in poverty; and 6) first in the number of uninsured school children.
 Access to clean water would help turn these statistics around for the better.Learn More

-How We Provide Clean Water
+How We Provide

-Where We Provide Clean Water
+Where We Provide Water & Food

 Partner with Us

-Sponsor a Family with clean water monthly
+Provide a family with a month of clean water

 Support future water projects for any amount